nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 .right-column[
 # Base 2 and Base 16

-Another name for Binary and Hexidecimal.
+Another name for Binary and Hexadecimal.
 The

     Base  2 -> 0010 =  2  - 0, 1